Auburn Correctional Facility: Auburn system

 In contrast with the purely reformatory type prison instituted in Pennsylvania, the Philadelphia System introduced by the Quakers, the "Auburn system" modified the schedule of prayer, contemplation, and humane conditions with hard labor.

 Prisoners were compelled to work during the day, and the profit of their labor helped to support the prison.
+The contract labor system of Auburn Prison was very financially useful to the state, producing large amounts of money, especially from the manufacturing of shoes and textiles in the 19th century.
 Prisoners were segregated by offense; additionally they were issued clothing that identified their crime.
 The traditional American prison uniform, consisting of horizontal black and white stripes, originated at the Auburn prison.
-The prisoners had their heads closely cropped and walked in lockstep, keeping step with their heads bowed.
+The prisoners had their heads closely cropped when they entered the prison.
+Prisoners' heads, mustaches, and beards would be shaved, then they would be stripped and dunked in water before receiving their prison uniform.
+Then, the prison clerk questioned each prisoner and recorded their answers in the prison register.
+Questions included personal information like height, age, place of birth, and family background, but also questions about the charges made against the prisoner.
+The final step of the intake procedure involved questioning new prisoners about their previous work so they could be assigned to a specific shop within the prison.
+Once assigned to a shop, prisoners were forced to work, supporting the financial needs of the prison.
+After the prisoner's intake procedure was complete, and once inside the prison, prisoners were forced to walk in lockstep, keeping step with their heads bowed.
 Each prisoner placed a hand on the shoulder of the man in front of him to maintain a rigid separation.

 There was a communal dining room so that the prisoners could gather together for meals, but a code of silence was enforced harshly at all times by the guards.
 Thus the inmates worked and ate together, but in complete silence.
 At night the prisoners were kept in individual cells (even though the original plan called for double cells).

-For several decades, this system was adopted by other jurisdictions.
+The Auburn System had quite an impressive resonance in the various global prison reform movements and for several decades, this system was adopted by other jurisdictions in Massachusetts, Ohio, and even as far as England and Canada adopted similar practices.
 This system was also called the "Congregate System."
 The Sing Sing Correctional Facility, also in New York, was built using this system under the supervision of the former warden of the Auburn prison, Elam Lynds.

 As of 2010, Auburn Correctional Facility is responsible for the manufacturing of New York State's license plates.